jacobcancode/LitConnect/navigation/reviewdiscuss/home.md

     }
 </style>

-## Welcome to Moderator's Picks!

-In this Zone, view the book off the week, with the moderators honest review and 5 star raiting, and then enjoy disscussing with other readers, in the discussion chat, your thoughts and opionions on the moderators review, and have conversations with others about your own feelings.
+In this Zone, view the book of the week, with the moderators' honest review and rating out of 5 stars.
+Then you can enjoy disscussing with other readers in the discussion chat, sharing your thoughts and opionions on the moderators review, and have conversations with others about your own feelings.

 ### Group Themes and Activities

 <div class="group-theme">
     <strong>Sneek Peek</strong>
     This weeks Book is.....
-THE HUNGER GAMES!!
+HARRY POTTER AND THE GOBLET OF FIRE!!
 Check out the Moderators Review!
 </div>

 <script>